craftcms/cms/docs/templating/cache.md

 # `{% cache %}`

-{intro} This tag will cache a portion of your template, which can improve performance for subsequent requests, as they will have less work to do.
+This tag will cache a portion of your template, which can improve performance for subsequent requests, as they will have less work to do.

 ```twig
 {% cache %}